Cube-OS/cubeOS/docs/obc-docs/bbb/working-with-the-bbb.rst

 Overview
 --------

-This document covers the Kubos Linux features which are specific to the Beaglebone Black target.
+This document covers the CubeOS Linux features which are specific to the Beaglebone Black target.

-Please refer to :doc:`../../ecosystem/linux-docs/using-kubos-linux` for a general guide to using Kubos Linux.
+Please refer to :doc:`../../ecosystem/linux-docs/using-cubeos-linux` for a general guide to using CubeOS Linux.

 Reference Documents
 -------------------